 DESCRIPTION: This navigation asset extends from deep water northwest of Sandy Hook, through Lower New York Bay to Raritan Bay, to Perth Amboy, thence through Arthur Kill, Lower Newark Bay, and Kill Van Kull in the Upper New York Bay, along the approximately boundary line between the States of New York and New Jersey.
 This asset contains 31 miles of navigation channel, including channel 37 feet deep in rock and 35 feet deep in soft material, 600 feet wide through Lower New York Bay, Raritan Bay into the Arthur Kill to a point 1,000 feet north of Smith Creek, except of the vicinities of Seguine Point and Ward Point where the width is 800 feet; thence 500 feet wide, to a point 1,000 feet south of the location of former Buckwheat Island; thence 50 feet deep (52 feet in rock), 500 to 600 feet wide passing north of Shooters Island and protected by a dike on its northern side of the junction of the channel into Newark Bay; thence into the Kill Van Kull 800 feet wide to Constable Hook; thence 1,300 feet wide from a point opposite the east end of Constable Hook to a point near the intersection along the New Jersey Pierhead line and thence 3,070 feet wide through Kill Van Kull to Upper New York Bay with suitable easing of the bends and junctions.

-BACKGROUND: Maintenance dredging of this asset was last completed by the U.S. Army Corps of Engineers (USACE) in October 2020, when approximately 504,000 cubic yards (CY) of dredge material was removed from Perth Amboy Anchorage and beneficially used at the Historic Area Remediation Site (HARS).
+BACKGROUND: Maintenance dredging of this asset was last completed by the U.S. Army Corps of Engineers (USACE) in September 2021, when approximately 210,000 cubic yards (CY) of dredge material was removed from the Arthur Kill waterway and beneficially used at state-approved upland sites.
+Prior to that, maintenance dredging completed in November 2020, when approximately 500,000 CY of dredged material was removed from the Perth Amboy Anchorage and beneficially used in the Atlantic Ocean at the Historic Area Remediation Site (HARS).